 One of the Med-Peds chief residents is in charge of generating the annual schedule in conjunction with each resident.
-Both categorical departments are very understanding of Med-Peds scheduling constraints and work hard to accommodate resident’s needs and requests.
+Both categorical departments are very understanding of Med-Peds scheduling constraints and work hard to accommodate residents’ needs and requests.
 During the first two years of residency, switches from pediatrics to medicine occur every three months.
-More flexibility is provided during third and fourth year in order to best prepare each resident for their future career path.
+More flexibility is provided during third and fourth year in order to best prepare each resident for his or her future career path.

 Do residents rotate outside of the University of Chicago?

-As part of our Pediatrics curriculum, we rotate at Northshore University Hospital in Evanston, Illinois, just North of the city, and La Rabida Hospital (just South East of our Hospital on the Lakefront) to provide diverse experiences.
+As part of our Pediatrics curriculum, we can rotate at Northshore University Hospital in Evanston, Illinois, just North of the city, La Rabida Hospital (just South East of our Hospital on the Lakefront) and general inpatient pediatrics at St. Anthony’s Hospital, an under-served community hospital.
+The majority of Pediatrics rotations are at Comer Children’s Hospital.
+This combination of rotations yields diverse experiences with patients across the spectrum of healthcare and social need.
 There is also supported elective time to pursue rotations at other hospitals in a desired specialty.

 What percentage of the curriculum is devoted to ambulatory training?

-About 45% of the training for our traditional track is devoted to ambulatory training but we are excited that our primary care track will be a higher percentage.
+About 45% of the training for our traditional track is devoted to ambulatory training but we are excited that our LUCENT primary care track will offer a higher percentage.

 Is there an opportunity to take International electives?

 Yes!
 When designing your individualized curriculum with Dr. Rossi-Foulkes, you are able to do at least 1-2 blocks of international electives.
 The opportunities range from joining an established program or coordinating your own international elective.
 Please visit our Unique Opportunities page for more information.